 Mr. Furner was an NEO for the first time in fiscal 2018.
 Accordingly, only information relating to his fiscal 2018 compensation is included in the compensation tables and related discussions of NEO compensation.
-Mr. Lore became an associate in September 2016 upon Walmart's acquisition of Jet.com and was an NEO for the first time in fiscal 2017; therefore, only information relating to his fiscal 2017 and fiscal 2018 compensation is included in the compensation tables and related discussions of NEO compensation.
+Mr. Lore became an associate in September 2016 upon Walmart's acquisition of Jet.com and was an NEO for the first time in fiscal 2017; therefore, only information relating to his fiscal 2018 compensation is included in the compensation.